 So, mostly these tier lists become obsolete whenever a new update is presented to players.
-This means that agent or weapon tier lists are temporary, and their lifespan is only until the game has not been patched.
+This means that agent or weapon tier lists are temporary, and their lifespan is limited until the game is patched.

-This raises the next question in general gamers’ minds: how frequently are games updated after all?
-Nothing can be said with certainty in this regard as it is each game developer’s personal preference.
+This raises the following question in general gamers’ minds: how frequently are games updated after all?
+Of course, you can say nothing with certainty in this regard as it is each game developer’s personal preference.
 So, if a title is performing well, there is no need to launch a new update.